Canada Pauses March 2026 Home Care Worker Pilot Applications

 Stay Informed

-Visa JP Canada continues to monitor updates from IRCC and will share any important developments regarding the Home Care Worker Immigration pilots or other immigration pathways.
+Shiraishi Visa JP Canada continues to monitor updates from IRCC and will share any important developments regarding the Home Care Worker Immigration pilots or other immigration pathways.
 If you have questions about eligibility or want assistance in planning your Canadian immigration strategy, contact our team for support.

-This article is a summary prepared by Visa JP Canada based on the official announcement from Immigration, Refugees and Citizenship Canada (IRCC), organized for clarity and ease of understanding.
+This article is a summary prepared by Shiraishi Visa JP Canada based on the official announcement from Immigration, Refugees and Citizenship Canada (IRCC), organized for clarity and ease of understanding.

 Source: Pausing Home Care Worker Immigration Pilots application intake (English)